mang0kitty/blog-1/content/post/bash-cli-autocompletion.md

 ### Function Completion
 Function completion in Bash allows you to provide the name of a function which will handle the generation of autocompletion suggestions.
-The function recieves a couple of variables which we can use...
+The function receives a couple of variables which we can use...

 ```sh